Section 1 - Introduction

 - contract research where the contract specifies that the University, or its wholly owned controlled entities, shall own all of the intellectual property rights arising from the contract research and no licence or other mechanism is granted to any other party to exploit those intellectual property rights.

-(7) A commercial activity is distinguished in some cases by the Activity owner or Faculty or Division having a degree of independence in controlling the production or supply of the goods or services, and in setting the price at which they are provided.
+(7) A commercial activity is distinguished in some cases by the Activity owner or College or Division having a degree of independence in controlling the production or supply of the goods or services, and in setting the price at which they are provided.

 (8) The collection of fees or income for goods, services or access to facilities is an indicator that an activity is commercial.
 However, activities that deliver non-financial benefits to the University can be commercial activities and an activity need not generate a financial profit in order to meet the definition of a commercial activity.
 Internal activities within the University and internal charges are not commercial activities.